 That night I lay in my crappy little twin bed in my old room, alone.
 Pillow wet with tears, I was too young to understand that going from a life of constant drunk, stoned, tripping, sexual and emotional adulation to one of hostile indifference all in one day would dampen near anyone's spirits.
 I didn't understand and suddenly I felt the full weight of my Seattle failure, the shame of being a 'boomerang child' and in those days it was still not cool for dudes to cry and mope.
 We were supposed to man up, tie our ties and take temp agency typing tests every day until we died, in Jersey.

 I was so sad that night, I couldn't sleep.
 I'd never been too sad to sleep before.
+I had a pillow soaked with hot tears before.
 Never.
-It was hell and it went on forever.
-I lay there until I could finally hear the snores of both my parents in the next room.... and so crept downstairs to see if I could perhaps find solace in TV and the parental liquor cabinet.
+It was hell and it went on forever, hour after hour as I lay there until I could finally hear the snores of both my parents in the next room.... and so crept downstairs to see if I could perhaps find solace in TV and the parental liquor cabinet.

 Suddenly out of the fog of paid programming whom should appear?
 Richard Burton, in color on TNT (Ted Turner was colorizing everything it could get its hands on), fending off Sue Lyon's irresistible advances down in Mexico and basically giving voice to all my miserable woe right there on the spot and the rum hit me like a warm hug right as I saw Burton's magnificent drunk face and recognized the girl as "Lolita."

 I was going to be all right... the whole movie was about what I was going through.
-"It makes it easier to get through nights that are hard for us to get through."
-Clearly I was enjoying being at the end of my rope on a green carpet hilltop instead of Golgotha, the Place of the Skulls.
+"It makes it easier to get through nights that are hard for us to get through," Miss Hannah Jelkes says of her poppy seed tea.
+Clearly I was enjoying being at the end of my rope on a green carpet hilltop instead of Golgotha, the Place of the Skulls, i..e. my parent's tract home in Bridgewater, NJ, bathed in the forgiving glow of rum and orange juice.
 "Isn't that a comfortable, almost voluptuous crucifixion, Mr. Shannon?"

 I rushed to tape it, missed about the first 45 minutes, realized it was playing again the following night so I could tape the whole thing.
 Thank you, God!
 Thank you, rum!
+There was some left!
 And Richard Burton!
 Thank you, John Huston!
-Thank you, you old savings and lonesome Tennessee Williams!
-And of course, thank you, Sue Lyon and all the other irresistible, cool, unique or awful women that Burton deals with in the film: thank you, tangle of closeted lesbian cock-blockers, nymphs, sexually active widows and middle-aged virgin quick-sketch artists with your tins of opium poppy tea.
+Thank you, you old savior and lonesome Tennessee Williams!
+And of course, thank you, Sue Lyon and all the other irresistible, cool, unique or awful women that Burton deals with in the film: thank you, tangle of closeted lesbian cock-blockers, nymphs, sexually active widows and middle-aged virgin quick-sketch artists with your tins of opium poppy seed tea.

 I'd avoided the film prior to this moment because of childhood resentments against the "Iguana" in the title.
 What monster-loving child expecting giant iguana attacks wants to see "alcoholic priests dealing with various women in Mexico" Some people don't like this film for other reasons than its lack of rampaging giant iguanas.
 They see Reverend Lawrence T. Shannon as too passive, letting himself by fought over, pursued and pushed this way and that by various ladies, including Lolita's butch guardian, Miss Fellowes (Grayson Hall).
 To these critics he's little more than a rag doll, flopping in one pair of jaws after another, barely able to choose or fight back, unwilling to sober up and escape.
 They said he was pathetic with self-pity, trying to swim out to his death the minute he doesn't get his own way, They were right, but can I suggest that if you hate him because of that, well, maybe you wish some girls would fight over you while you laid back in a similar rag doll fashion?